When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Because the Great Pyrenees Dog is a relatively popular dog breed in the United States, many Great Pyrenees breeders have a waitlist for available puppies.

-When demand is high, this can open the door to so-called “backyard breeders” or puppy mill breeders who are eager to profit from such demand.
+High demand can open the door to so-called “backyard breeders” or puppy mill breeders eager to profit from such demand.

-While it can feel hard to wait a longer period of time for your puppy, it will be worth it to wait for a puppy bred through a reputable, responsible, health-focused Great Pyrenees breeder.
+While waiting a more extended period for your puppy can feel challenging, it will be worth waiting for a puppy bred through a reputable, responsible, health-focused Great Pyrenees breeder.

 Unlike a profit-focused backyard breeder or puppy mill breeder, a responsible Great Pyrenees breeder will take the extra steps to do all of the required and recommended health tests on the parent dogs before allowing them to breed.